trinodb/trino/testing/trino-benchmark-driver/README.md

 # Benchmark Driver

-The benchmark driver can be used to measure the performance of queries in a Presto cluster.
+The benchmark driver can be used to measure the performance of queries in a Trino cluster.
 We use it to continuously measure the performance of the master branch.

- Download the [Maven benchmark driver plugin][maven_download] for the same release as your Presto instance by navigating to the directory for that release, and selecting the ``presto-benchmark-driver-*.jar`` file.
-Once it is downloaded, rename it to `presto-benchmark-driver` and make it executable with `chmod +x`.
+ Download the [Maven benchmark driver plugin][maven_download] for the same release as your Trino instance by navigating to the directory for that release, and selecting the ``trino-benchmark-driver-*.jar`` file.
+Once it is downloaded, rename it to `trino-benchmark-driver` and make it executable with `chmod +x`.

 [maven_download]: https://repo.maven.apache.org/maven2/io/trino/trino-benchmark-driver/